USN and Japan Amphibious Assault 15 July 2025

-A U.S. Navy Landing Craft Air Cushion (LCAC) assigned to Naval Beach Unit 7 repositions to allow for rapid download of U.S. Marine Corps equipment on July 15, 2025 in Queensland, Australia.
-The landing was part of Talisman Sabre 2025, an exercise offering a uniquely complex and challenging multinational environment for our forces to hone their skills.
+Japanese amphibious assault vehicles from 1st Amphibious Rapid Deployment Regiment land on the beach in Queensland, Australia on July 15, 2025.
+Members of the regiment have been living and training with Australian Soldiers, U.S. Marines, and U.S. Sailors for the past several days as part of Exercise Talisman Sabre 2025.
 Talisman Sabre is the largest bilateral military exercise between Australia and the United States advancing a free and open Indo-Pacific by strengthening relationships and interoperability among key allies and partners, while enhancing our collective capabilities to respond to a wide array of potential security concerns.
-(U.S. Army photo by Capt.
-Brittany Whitehead)

 |Date Taken: